 - recommending to the Board the director nominees for election at the next annual meeting of shareholders.

 - Members.
-The Committee shall consist of as many members as the Board shall determine, but in any event not fewer than four members.
+The Committee shall consist of as many members as the Board shall determine, but in any event not fewer than three members.
 The members of the Committee shall be appointed annually by the Board.

 - Qualifications.
 Each member of the Committee shall meet all independence and other requirements of law and the New York Stock Exchange applicable to listed U.S. companies.